egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 as the choice of performance measure can result in substantial differences in model outputs (Giljohan et al, 2014).*

+The response variables will be associated with plant cover and diversity, which are the most commonly specified variables of interest within stated management objectives.
+These variables are also widely used within ecological studies and are directly transferable/translatable to many other studies.
+The specific variables used are likely to be:

+- Plant cover (by species or species group) at a particular time
+- Change in plant cover (by species or group) over a particular period of time relating to the occurrence of one or more flow events
+- Plant diversity (in relevant species response groups) at a particular time
+- Change in plant diversity (in relevant species response groups) over a particular period of time relating to the occurrence of one or more flow events

 ### 1.1.5 Scenario analysis operationalization (delete as appropriate)

 - *How will you operationalize any scenarios identified in 1.1.3?
 For example, how will you operationalise any qualitative changes of interest, such as ‚ ‘deterioration’ or ‘improvement’?*
 - *Describe how you will evaluate and distinguish the performance of alternative scenario outcomes.
 Examples include: descriptive statistic measures, such as a model in the top 10th percentile of worst conditions, satisficing measures such as a minimum performance threshold for achieving some management objective, or perhaps regret measures, such as choosing a decision with minimum regret (Moallemi, Elsawah, and Ryan 2019).*
 - *Justify or otherwise explain how you chose these measures and determined performance criteria in relation to the analytical objectives, model purpose and modelling context, such as the risk attitudes of decision-makers and stakeholders within this system.*

+I don’t think this section is relevant to this study.

 # 2.0 Define Conceptual Model